 – Service Lines That Run Underground

-Coming in second as an option for plumbing pipe is PVC (polyvinyl chloride).
-PVC is most frequently used in homes built after 2000 due to large use of application.
-It is versatile and extremely affordable, making it a great option for keeping the cost of re-piping down.
+Another option for plumbing pipe is PVC (polyvinyl chloride).
+PVC is most frequently used in homes built after the year 2000.
+It is versatile and extremely affordable, making it a great option for keeping the cost of repiping down.

-PVC is great for home application because it does not rust or corrode and will not need to be replaced unless it cracks or begins leaking.
-Another positive addition to using PVC for plumbing is that it requires no welding or metal work.
-Lastly, it is incredibly durable and will not bend under pressure, making it a great choice for high pressure water uses.
+PVC is great for home applications since it does not rust or corrode and will not need to be replaced unless it cracks or begins leaking.
+Another reason to use PVC pipes is that they require no welding or metalwork.
+Finally, PVC is incredibly durable and will not bend under pressure, making it a great choice for high-pressure water uses.

-One of the main drawbacks and concerns with PVC piping however is that it can not be used for hot water delivery.
-When exposted to the extreme heat of water temperatures, the PVC piping will begin to warp and bend over time.
+One of the main drawbacks of PVC piping, however, is that it cannot be used for hot water delivery.
+When exposed to the extreme heat of hot water temperatures, PVC piping will begin to warp and bend over time.
 In addition, PVC piping may also degrade or change in structure when it is exposed to UV light for long durations of time.
 Because of this, it is a great option for indoor and underground piping.

 PVC Piping Uses